jconsoli/brocade-rest-api-examples/README.md

 Sample scripts to create, delete, and modify switch, port, and zone using the Brocade FOS REST API drivers in brcdapi

+**Updated 01 Jan 2023**

+* Added ability to delete all or a range of switches in switch_delete.py
+* Added enable/disable options and reserve/release PODs to port_config.py

 **Updated 31 Dec 2021**

 * Several comments and user messaging improved